 - 1B.
 Not to the Gentiles -- "Gentiles who have not the Law" (Rom.
 2:14). - 2B.
 To Israel -- "Israelites; to whom pertaineth ... the giving of the Law" (Rom.
 9:4). - 3B.
-The giving of the Law involved national promises which could not apply to Gentiles.
+The giving of the Law involved national promises that could not apply to Gentiles.
 "Ye shall be a peculiar treasure unto me above all people ... ye shall be unto me a kingdom of priests, and an holy nation" (Ex.
 19:5, 6).

-Those to whom the Law was given could not be a treasure above all people unless there were people, who did not receive it, for them to be above.

-They could not be a kingdom of priests unless there were other kingdoms to whom they would minister as priests.
-They are not to be holy nations (plural) -- but a holy nation (singular). - 4B.
-The foreigners (Gentiles) spoken of in Isa.
+Those to whom the Law was given could not be a treasure above all people unless there were other people, who did not receive it, for them to be above.
+They could not be a "kingdom of priests" unless there were other kingdoms to whom they would minister as priests.
+They are not to be holy nations (plural) -- but "a holy nation" (singular).

+- 4B.
+The foreigners (Gentiles) mentioned in Isa.
 56:6 are not the believers of today (where there is neither Greek nor Jew -- Col. 3:11), but converts to Judaism.
 They do not have a covenant of their own (for the Gentiles "have not the Law"), but have to take hold of Israel's covenant.
 They have to become Jews by religion.
-They go to Zion, enter the temple, offer animal sacrifices, and keep Israel's sabbath (Isa.
+They go to Zion, enter the temple, offer animal sacrifices, and keep Israel's Sabbath (Isa.
 56:6, 7).
 They are proselytes to Israel, not converts to Christianity.
 If the Gentiles were given the Law, they would not have had to lay hold of Israel's covenant! - 5B.
 The Gentiles were "Aliens from the commonwealth of Israel, and strangers from the covenants of promise, having no hope and without God in the world" (Eph.
+2:12).

-2:12). - 5A.
-Some reasons why I, as a believer, am not under Law today. - 1B.
-Paul specifically says so!
-Rom.
-6:14.
+5A.
+Some reasons why I, AS A BELIEVER, am NOT under LAW today.